 Appeal of Committee's Findings

 If either party elects to appeal the decision of the Committee, he or she must provide written notice of the appeal to the Provost, within 10 working days from the date of the Committees written decision.
 The written appeal should set forth all of the reasons that support reversal of the Committees decision and include any supporting documentation.

 The Provost has the discretion to take any action necessary to thoroughly complete a review, and then will issue a decision, which will be binding and final.
-The decision will be conveyed in writing to the student, the faculty member, department Chair, Dean of the school, the Office of Academic Affairs, the Assistant Vice President of Academic Affairs, and the Academic Policies Committee usually within 10 working days.
+The decision will be conveyed in writing to the student, the faculty member, department Chair, Dean of the school, the Associate Vice President of Academic Affairs, and the Academic Policies Committee usually within 10 working days.

 Revised Document Approved by the Faculty Senate on May 11, 1999